Marine Fabrics

 Take Preventative Measures

-Not all boat window material is the same.
-Most boat windows are made from clear vinyl that lacks a protective coating to trap in plasticizers, which keep the material supple and flexible.
-Strataglass has a protective outer layer that makes the material stronger, more flexible, and more resistant to UV rays, water stains, and mildew.
+Not all boat window materials are the same.
+Most are made from clear vinyl that lacks a protective coating to trap plasticizers, keeping the material supple and flexible.
+Strataglass has a protective outer layer that makes the material more robust, adaptable, and resistant to UV rays, water stains, and mildew.

 Another way to limit the material’s exposure to the elements when not in use is a boat cover.
-An all-weather fabric boat cover keeps UV rays from reaching the sensitive clear vinyl windows and blocks dirt and grime that accumulate on the boat windows.
-Choose your boat cover wisely because high quality material such as Weblon Regatta Marine Fabrics lasts longer and provides greater coverage for your boat.
+An all-weather fabric boat cover keeps UV rays from reaching the sensitive clear vinyl windows and blocks dirt and grime that accumulate on them.
+Choose your boat cover wisely because high-quality material such as Weblon Regatta Marine Fabrics lasts longer and provides more excellent coverage for your boat.

 5_Boat_Saving_CTA